codr7/whirlisp/README.md

            (close-table ,$tbl))))))
 ```

-Rewriting the tests results in the following code.
+Rewriting the tests results in the following code:

 ```lisp
 (defun test-1b ()